Integrative Immunology Center

 Dr. Zijia Zhang joined the Integrative Immunology Center for her second postdoctoral fellowship.
 She is a neuroscientist with expertise in the human nervous system at both the anatomical and molecular levels.
 Her current research interest is biomarker discovery.
 She received her Bachelor of Engineering in Biopharmaceutical Sciences from the Beijing University of Chinese Medicine.
 She earned her Ph.D. in Biomedical Sciences from the Oklahoma State University - Center for Health Sciences, and completed her first postdoctoral fellowship there.

-Sanjay Ravichandran, is a Research Technician at the Integrative Immunology Center.
-He assists the lab in blood/tissue processing, gene expression analyses and other biomarker assays.
-He has a Bachelor of Science in Microbiology from the University of Oklahoma in Norman.
+Michael Torres is a Research Technician at the Integrative Immunology Center.
+He assists the lab in blood/tissue processing and biomarker assays.
+He earned his BS in Health Science from the University of Oklahoma in 2016.

 Laureate Institute for Brain Research